Apollo Pipes Q2 FY26 Results: Revenue Declines 6% to ₹235.71 Crores Amid Market Challenges

 Industry Challenges

-The PVC pipe sector faced several challenges during the quarter:
+The PVC pipe sector continues to face several headwinds during the quarter:

 - Weak end-user demand affecting both private real estate and government infrastructure spending